linyaoli/linyaoli.github.io/notes/2019-07-14-system-design.md

 Some are optional but great to have:

-1. service-oriented / microservice architecture
+1. service-oriented / microservice architecture, avoid monolithic applications.
 2. service-to-service communication method (RESTful, message bus and etc.)
 3. service discovery
 4. scalable infrastructure